 Upon receipt of this command the Track 00 (TR00) input is sampled.
 If TR00 is active low indicating the Read-Write head is positioned over track 0, the Track Register is loaded with zeroes and an interrupt is generated.
-If TR00 is not active low, stepping pulses (pins 15 to 16) at a rate specified by the ^r1^r0 field are issued until the TR00 input is activated.
+If TR00 is not active low, stepping pulses at a rate specified by the ^r1^r0 field are issued until the TR00 input is activated.
 At this time the Track Register is loaded with zeroes and an interrupt is generated.
-If the TR00 input js activated are interrupt is generated.
 If the TR00 input does not go active low after 255 stepping pulses, the 279X terminates operation, interrupts, and sets the Seek error status bit.
 A verification operation takes place if the V flag is set.
 The h bit allows the head to be loaded at the start of command.
-Note that the Restore command is executed when MR goes from an active to an inactive state.
+Note that the Restore command is executed when \overline{MR} goes from an active to an inactive state.